 These are those magical days of summer when the produce is plentiful and motivation to spend time in the kitchen is at an all-time low.
-We’re keeping our meals simple: veggies, grilled meat, often polenta, and usually a crusty bread of some type.
+We’re keeping our meals simple: veggies, grilled meat, often polenta, and usually, we opted for Pit Boss for making a crusty bread of some type.
 Today’s post on Bleu Cheese Garlic Bread really is just passing along a tasty brainstorm I had.

 I had a half a leftover baguette, a bit of butter, garlic (but of course, I ALWAYS have that) and some blue cheese crumbles that really needed to be used up.

 Then I melted the butter (about 1 T.), stirred in about 2 t. minced garlic, and about 1/2 c. blue cheese crumbles.
 The melted butter was warm enough to soften the bleu cheese crumbles.
 That made the entire mixture quite spreadable.